Skip to main content

 • Xofluza (baloxavir marboxil) is FDA approved to treat and prevent the flu in adults and children ages 5 and over.
 It’s taken as a single, one-time dose.

 • Calcium, iron, and magnesium can bind to Xofluza and make it less effective.
 Other minerals also have this effect.
-So it’s best to avoid foods and drinks, antacids, or supplements that contain these ingredients the day you take Xofluza.
-Dairy products, antacids, and multivitamins are common examples of things to avoid.
+You should avoid foods and products that contain these ingredients the day you take Xofluza.
+Dairy products, antacids, and multivitamins are common examples.

-• Xofluza can make the live flu vaccine (nasal spray) less effective if they’re taken together.
-But a flu shot that’s inactivated won’t interact with Xofluza.
-If you already have flu symptoms, it’s best to wait until you’ve recovered to get vaccinated.
+• Xofluza can make the FluMist nasal spray (live, attenuated flu vaccine) less effective if they’re taken together.
+A flu shot that’s inactivated won’t interact with Xofluza.
+But if you already have flu symptoms, it’s best to wait until you’ve recovered to get vaccinated.

-If you or a close contact develops the fever, chills, and muscle aches that signal a flu infection, your healthcare provider may prescribe Xofluza (baloxavir marboxil).
-It’s a prescription medication that can help treat and prevent influenza in adults and children ages 5 and over.
+If you or a close contact develops the fever, chills, and muscle aches that signal influenza (the flu), your prescriber may recommend Xofluza (baloxavir marboxil).
+It’s an oral prescription medication that can help treat and prevent the flu in adults and children ages 5 and over.

-Xofluza is taken as a single, one-time dose.
+You’ll take Xofluza as a single, one-time dose.
 But certain foods, medications, and supplements can lower Xofluza levels in the body and make it less effective.
-Here are five Xofluza interactions to be aware of to make sure you get the most out of your dose.
+Knowing about Xofluza interactions in advance can help you get the most from this flu medication.

 Avg retail price